yubowenok/visflow/docs/src/get-started/README.md

 ::: tip Demo Datasets
 A few sample datasets are available under the demo mode.
 If you would like to use a custom dataset, you need to create an account and upload it.
+To create an account, click <ui-button text="Login"/> at the top-right corner and then click <ui-button text="Signup"/>.
 :::

 ## Create a Visualization